Dont-Care-Didnt-Ask/llm-chess-commentator/README.md

 - [x] Try zero-shot.
 - [x] Try few-shot.
-- [ ] Establish manual evaluation pipeline -- a fixed set of games, for which good annotations are available. _In progress, 2 games selected for now._
+- [ ] Establish manual evaluation pipeline -- select a fixed set of games, for which good annotations are available. _In progress, 3 games selected for now._
 - [ ] Finetune with LoRA on available data. _In progress._
 - [ ] Collect more data, and build a curated dataset of annotated chess games in PGN format.
 - [ ] Try models other than Mistral.